MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 For technical support, use your standard support channels or [contact Microsoft Support](information-support.md#to-contact-microsoft-support).

 For feedback such as suggestions for improvements or new features: In your Office application, on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and Feedback**.
 In the **Microsoft Azure Information Protection** dialog box, click **Send Us Feedback**.
-This opens an email message to be sent to the Information Protection team.
+This option opens an email message to be sent to the Information Protection team.

 We also invite you to engage with our engineering team, on their [Azure Information Protection Yammer site](https://www.yammer.com/askipteam/).

 ## What do I do if my question isn’t here?

-First, review the frequently asked questions that are specific to classification and labeling, or specific to data protection.
-The Azure Rights Management service (Azure RMS) provides the data protection technology for Azure Information Protection and Azure RMS can be used with classification and labeling, or without:
+First, review the following frequently asked questions that are specific to classification and labeling, or specific to data protection.
+The Azure Rights Management service (Azure RMS) provides the data protection technology for Azure Information Protection.
+Azure RMS can be used with classification and labeling, or by itself.

 - [FAQs for classification and labeling](faqs-infoprotect.md)